jumperfly/initramfs-overlay/README.md

 This is used as the writeable area of the overlay and consists of three directories which are created if not preset:
 * /upper: Used for the 'upperdir' of the overlayfs.
 This is where all deleted/modified/created files are stored.
 This is cleared on each boot.
 * /work: Used for the 'workdir' of the overlayfs.
 * /persistent: Used as an additional 'lowerdir' of the overlayfs.
-As the 'upperdir' is cleared, this read-only lower dir allows customisations to be made compared to the read-only OS image.
+As the 'upperdir' is cleared, this read-only lower dir allows customisations to be made compared to the read-only OS image. eg. SSH keys.

 ### The image partition
 This must contain a single file, root-squashfs.img which contains the full operating system.